Finding the Best Places to Retire Since 2006!

 The County of Ventura Area Agency on Aging sponsors services that include support groups and legal assistance and is a good resource for volunteer opportunities.

 VISTA provides public transportation in town, including to the city's senior nutrition site and its several senior centers, as well as to surrounding cities, including Los Angeles.
-People age 65 or better ride for $.60.
 There is also a dial-a-ride service.

 Two primary hospitals, Community Memorial and Ventura County Medical Center, are both are accredited by the Joint Commission and accept Medicare patients.
 For military retirees, Oxnard, seven miles away, has a VA outpatient clinic, but the nearest VA hospital is in Los Angeles, 45 miles away.

 There are some drawbacks to a Ventura retirement.
 The roadways are congested, and not all long time locals see the gentrification of their once ramshackle beach town as a good thing.
-The chance of an earthquake is 1,800% higher than the national average.
 Some people say that the city is noisy.
-And, of course, California has high taxes.
+The chance of an earthquake is well above the national average.
+The city has a sizeable homeless population.
+This area is also no stranger to wildfires.
+In December, 2017, the Thomas Fire burned more than 500 Ventura residences in one night.
+Other wildfires have burned nearby, with their smoke and ash wafting into Ventura.

 Recommended as a Retirement Spot?
 Yes | Is California Tax-Friendly for Retirement?
 No

-High prices, high taxes and congestion are drawbacks, but Ventura still boasts some of that old California magic.
-Its diverse and vibrant cultural scene, classic beaches, good health facilities, top notch restaurants, fun downtown, coastal mystique and outstanding climate make it a spot to consider for retirement.
+High prices, congestion and the wildfire threat are obvious drawbacks, but Ventura still boasts some of the old California magic.
+Its diverse and vibrant cultural scene, classic beaches, good health facilities, top notch restaurants, fun downtown, coastal mystique and excellent climate make it a spot to consider for retirement.